 A few people who are sensitive to cold have abnormal proteins (called cryoglobulins or cryofibrinogen) in the blood.
 Sometimes the presence of these proteins indicates a serious disorder such as cancer, a connective tissue disorder, or chronic infection.

 What causes a physical allergic reaction is not understood.
 One theory suggests that the physical stimulus changes a protein in the skin.
 The immune system mistakes this protein for a foreign substance and attacks it.
 Sensitivity to sunlight (photosensitivity) is an example.
 Ultraviolet light changes proteins in the skin, which the body then identifies as foreign and attacks.
 Photosensitivity is sometimes triggered by the use of drugs (such as antibiotics), some cosmetics (such as skin creams, lotions, and oils), or other substances.

 When people who are sensitive to heat are exposed to heat or engage in any activity that causes sweating, they may develop small, intensely itchy hives that are surrounded by a ring of redness—a condition called cholinergic urticaria.

 When people who are sensitive to cold are exposed to cold, they may develop hives, asthma, a runny nose, nasal stuffiness, or angioedema.
 Rarely, a widespread anaphylactic reaction occurs.

-The best treatment is to avoid the stimulus that causes the physical allergy.
+The best treatment for physical allergies is to avoid the stimulus that causes the physical allergy.
 For example, people who are very sensitive to sunlight should use a sunscreen and avoid exposure to the sun as much as possible.